 Free and low-cost brokers can be good for buying stocks you think will go up in the future.
 Just keep in mind — stocks are not FDIC-insured, meaning you could lose all your money if the company you’re backing goes out of business.
 Still, if you’re ready to play around, try Acorns or Fidelity Investments, as these allow you to get started with no extra fees.

-Insurance is one area of finance for students that’s often overlooked.
+Insurance is one area of finance for students that are often overlooked.
 That’s because it’s typically only used in worst-case scenarios, which is something none of us wants to think about.
 However, it's better to be prepared when life happens.

 Student health insurance